 Modern slavery statement

-Slavery, servitude, forced labour and human trafficking (Modern Slavery) is a world-wide and growing issue given the rapid rise in global migration.
-The sector in which we operate can be attractive to perpetrators of this type of crime, so as a leading integrated water and waste management and recycling business in the UK, the company recognises the need to adopt a robust approach to slavery and human trafficking.
-SUEZ has a zero tolerance approach to Modern Slavery within our operations and supply chain, and staff are expected to report concerns, using a variety of appropriate reporting channels, and we are committed to act upon any such reports.
+We recognise that slavery, servitude, forced labour and human trafficking (Modern Slavery) are world-wide and growing issues.
+Our sector has been specifically targeted by perpetrators of this type of crime.
+As a leading water, waste management and recycling business in the UK, the company recognises the need to adopt a robust approach to slavery and human trafficking.
+We commit to identifying areas of risk within our business and developing strategies to prevent and to manage those risks proactively.

 Organisational structure and supply chains

 SUEZ operates at over 300 sites across the UK providing recycling and recovery services, and water services.
-Our business headquarters are in Maidenhead, UK, and we employ over 5,000 people across the UK Group.
+Our business headquarters are in Maidenhead, UK and we employ over 5,500 people across the UK Group.
 The following companies are covered by this statement:

-SUEZ has in place the following policies and procedures that describe its approach to the identification of modern slavery risks and steps to be taken to prevent slavery and human trafficking in its operations:
+SUEZ has in place the following policies and procedures that set out its approach to the identification of modern slavery risks and steps to be taken to prevent slavery and human trafficking in its operations:

 - Employee Assistance Programme – provides an external and confidential support service by telephone through which advice and information are imparted to employees across a wide range of topics.
 This service also includes face-to-face counselling.